NY Health Access About Us | Contact Us Empire Justice Center Legal Aid Society NYLAG WNYLC

 • See list here of the Facilitators with the counties they cover, languages spoken, and contact information.

-• The 31 CDPAP facilitators are required to send this notice -- FI to Consumer Template -- to all of their consumers telling they must register with and transition to PPL - and offering to help with the transition.
+• The 40 CDPAP facilitators were required to send this notice -- FI to Consumer Template -- to all of their consumers telling they must register with and transition to PPL - and offering to help with the transition.

 Steps Involved in Transition and Notices that Consumers will Receive